by Adam Peek

 2. Replace the default TCP port opened via USB debugging (5555) by entering another (1-65535) in block 832.
 Enter 0 for a random port.

 3. Skip the options dialog at startup by editing block 650 (include brackets).
 Enter [0] for just Shizuku, [1] for just USB debugging, [0,1] for both, or [null] neither.
-Replace 1 with 2 to bypass the privileged service, and leave blank to enable the options dialog.
+Replace 1 with 2 to bypass the privileged service.

 4. Disable toast messages by entering 1 in block 1158.